-Students will have a total of 144 hours of public health and rehabilitation experiences 2.5 days a week for eight weeks (generally Tuesday and Wednesday full days and .5 is spent any day throughout the week according to student teaching experiences in the community).
-Students will experience the scope of the major prevention programs by accompanying public health nurses as they work in the programs.
+Students will have a total of 144 hours of public health and rehabilitation experiences 2.5 days a week for seven weeks plus 22 and a half hours in orientation week.
+Practicum takes place on Tuesdays and Wednesdays with your instructor (16 hrs/wk) and another half day (4 hrs) with the instructor available by cell phone and/or pager.
+This half day may be done any day of the week based on learning opportunities and is scheduled by the student.
+Students will experience the scope of major prevention programs by accompanying public health nurses as they work in the various programs.
 All students will:

-- attend a community based maternal/child health outreach program, a breastfeeding clinic, and a child health clinic. - accompany the instructor or nurse in the Healthy Beginnings program on home visits and are expected to take the lead in such visits by the end of the rotation. - follow a family for the length of the rotation to consolidate health promotion in the family context. - have the opportunity to listen to public telephone calls fielded by intake nurses associated with CDC and the Healthy Beginnings program. - do a minimum of two (2) teaching assignments with a variety of age groups as well as a presentation in the practicum seminar.
-After consultation with the PHN, it will be the student's responsibility to meet with teachers and/or group leaders to identify the learning needs of the learners, to assess their readiness to learn and learning styles, plan the teaching sessions, implement the teaching and evaluate it.

-Additional experiences in adult immunization clinics, planned parenthood clinics, accompanying public health inspectors, and attending various in-services at the health unit may be available to individual students.
+- participate in a community based maternal/child health outreach program, and a child health clinic. - accompany public health nurses/instructors on maternal/infant home visits.
+Students are expected to actively participate in home visits and to lead a portion of a home visit to be agreed upon by student and nurse and/or instructor. - follow a family during the rotation to consolidate health promotion within a family context.
+Two contacts with a family either by phone and/or home visit constitutes following a family. - have the opportunity to listen to public telephone calls fielded by intake nurses associated with CDC and the Healthy Beginnings program. - analyze a liason form and identify priority issues and may conduct a 24 hour follow-up telephone call with a postpartum client depending on agency protocol. - complete one community teaching plan/teaching assignment.
+Upon consultation with the PHN and the instructor, it will be the student's responsibility to meet with teachers and/or group leaders to identify/assess the learning needs, readiness and learning styles of the learners, and to plan, implement and evaluate the teaching session. - note: additional experiences in adult immunization clinics, accompanying public health inspectors, and attending various inservices at health units may be available to individual students.